stuntrally/stuntrally3/docs/Materials.md

 ## 🌠 New .material.json

 We now use `.material.json` format (for almost all materials).
 It is more advanced, but longer.
 A bit worse to edit by hand.
-Especially having all in one file.
 There are no comments in json, sadly.
-And the file has over 50000 lines already.

 Material Editor GUI can **save** into `.json` files in:
 `/home/user/.cache/stuntrally3/materials`
 either one material or all.
-It won't be exactly the same as in [all.material.json](../data/materials/Pbs/all.material.json).

 In `.material.json` you **can't inherit** materials (confirmed [here](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)).
 Need to **duplicate** them whole e.g. for rivers, pipe glass (2 at end, other cull) and vehicles (painted) body (6 times + ghost 😩).